evidence-dev/evidence/sites/docs/pages/components/data-table.md

     name=colorBreakpoints
     description="Array of numbers to use as breakpoints for each color in your color scale.
 Should line up with the colors you provide in <code>scaleColor</code>" options="array of numbers"
 />
+<PropListing
+    name=scaleColumn
+    description="Column to use to define the color scale range.
+Values in this column will have their cell color determined by the value in the scaleColumn" options="column name"
+/>

 ### HTML